Pseudo-quotients of algebraic actions and their application to character varieties: Introduction

-The other approach to this problem was initiated by Logares, Mu\~noz and Newstead in \cite{LMN}.
-The strategy is to focus on the computation of the $E$-polynomial of $\Rep{G}(\Sigma)$ by chopping it into simpler strata for which the $E$-polynomial can be easily computed.
-Following these ideas, in the case $G=\SL{2}(\CC)$, they computed the $E$-polynomials for a single marked point and genus $g=1,2$.
-Later, it was computed for two marked points and $g=1$ in \cite{LM} and for a marked point and $g=3$ in \cite{MM:2016}.
-In the case of arbitrary genus and, at most, a marked point, the case $G=\SL{2}(\CC)$ was accomplished in \cite{MM} and the case $G=\PGL{2}(\CC)$ in \cite{Martinez:2017}.
-In the former papers, recursive formulas for the $E$-polynomials are obtained in terms of the genus.
-Using a mixed method, explicit expressions of the $E$-polynomials have been computed in \cite{Baraglia-Hekmati:2016} for orientable surfaces with $G=\GL{3}(\CC),\SL{3}(\CC)$ and for non-orientable surfaces with $G=\GL{2}(\CC),\SL{2}(\CC)$.
+The second approach is the geometric method, initiated by Logares, Mu\~noz and Newstead in \cite{LMN}.
+The strategy is to focus on the computation of the $E$-polynomial of $\Rep{G}(\Sigma)$ by decomposing it into simpler geometric strata for which the $E$-polynomial can be easily computed.
+Following these ideas, in the case $G=\SL{2}(\CC)$, they computed the $E$-polynomials of the character variety for a single marked point and underlying surface of genus $g=1,2$.
+Later, these computations were extended for two marked points and $g=1$ \cite{LM} and for a marked point and $g=3$ \cite{MM:2016}.
+For arbitrary genus and at most one marked point, the case $G=\SL{2}(\CC)$ was accomplished in \cite{MM} and the case $G=\PGL{2}(\CC)$ in \cite{Martinez:2017}.
+Moreover, using a combination of both the arithmetic and the geometric approaches, explicit expressions of the $E$-polynomials for character varieties have been computed for orientable surfaces with $G=\GL{3}(\CC),\SL{3}(\CC)$ and for non-orientable surfaces with $G=\GL{2}(\CC),\SL{2}(\CC)$ \cite{Baraglia-Hekmati:2016}.
+In order to compute the $E$-polynomial of the character variety from one of the representation varieties, the authors stratified the representation variety into its irreducible locus (where the action is essentially free) and its reducible locus (where the quotient reduces to the study of semi-simple reducible representations).
+Despite their achievements, the arguments in these papers are very handcrafted and it is not clear how to generalize these results to higher rank or to Hodge structures.
+Nevertheless, these ideas lie in the core of the present paper.

+It is worth mentioning that these stratification methods have also been successfully applied in other contexts through the non-abelian Hodge correspondence.
+For instance, in \cite{Gonzalez-Martinez2012Jan} the author computed explicit formulas for the $E$-polynomial of the moduli space of rank $2$ stable vector bundles by constructing a suitable stratification of the semi-stable locus.